jan-developer/jan-recoil/README.md

 Enhance weapon realism and gameplay immersion effortlessly.

-Installation
+------- Installation -------

-Place the script folder in your resources directory.
+ 1) Place the script folder in your resources directory.

-Add ensure <folder_name> to your server.cfg.
+2) Add ensure <folder_name> to your server.cfg.

-Start your server and enjoy the recoil system.
+3) Start your server and enjoy the recoil system.

+ ----- UI -----
 Usage

 Open the UI to adjust recoil intensity and camera shake settings.